tzdwq8/stock-analysis/README.md

-# Analysis of Green Stocks Utilizing Excel Macros
+# Analysis of Green Energy Stocks Utilizing Excel Macros

 Analyzed 12 green stocks, utilizing 2017 and 2018 data, in order to understand trading activity and yearly returns.